szabgab/slides/python-programming/iterators.md

 In one of the first slides of this chapter we saw a partial implementation of the `range` function.
 Change that code to have a full implementation, that can accept 1, 2, or 3 parameters.

-## Exercise: iterators - count
-{id: exercise-reimplement-count}

-* Reimplement the count functions of itertools using iterator class.

 ## Exercise: iterators - cycle
 {id: exercise-reimplement-cycle}